LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 	return json.Marshal(_TickHistoryMarketDepthExtractionRequest(r))
 }
 ```
 This marshaller uses reflection to get the value of **odata** tag, and set the value to **Metadata** field.
-It also defines a new type with the same type.
+It also defines a new type (**_TickHistoryMarketDepthExtractionRequest**) for the marshaled type.
 After setting the value in the **Metadata** field, it calls the **json.Marshal** function with this new type.
 Thus, the default marshaller of this new type will be used to marshal the data.
+Othwerwise, this custom JSON marshaller will be called recursively.

 The following code shows how to use this user-defined type and marshaller to encode JSON object.